hashicorp/terraform-provider-google/website/docs/r/gke_hub_feature.html.markdown

   (Optional)
   Specifies whether the Config Sync Repo is in hierarchical or unstructured mode

+* `enabled` -
+  (Optional)
+  Enables the installation of ConfigSync.
+If set to true, ConfigSync resources will be created and the other ConfigSync fields will be applied if exist.
+If set to false, all other ConfigSync fields will be ignored, ConfigSync resources will be deleted.
+If omitted, ConfigSync resources will be managed depends on the presence of the git or oci field.

 * `prevent_drift` -
   (Optional)
   Set to true to enable the Config Sync admission webhook to prevent drifts.
 If set to `false`, disables the Config Sync admission webhook and does not prevent drifts.